 Mozambique suffers from a familiar paradox: a relatively rich resource base, but very low living standards.
 The civil war and more recent floods have contributed to this delay in development, but peace and stability in the region have already raised prospects considerably.
 The country has considerable potential for development, particularly in tourism, agricultural production and sustainable use of natural resources.
 These assets suggest that the rich resource base - low living standards paradox can be addressed in the coming years.

 AKDN has also made a number of investments to assist Mozambique’s economy gain momentum.
-The Aga Khan Fund for Economic Development (AKFED) has invested in the tourism infrastructure, first through purchase of the Polana hotel in Maputo.
-AKFED has made significant investments in the rehabilitation of the physical plant as well as the refurbishment of the historic hotel’s guest rooms and conference facilities.
+The Aga Khan Fund for Economic Development (AKFED) has invested in the tourism infrastructure, through the purchase of the current Polana Serena Hotel, Maputo in 2002.
+Built in 1922 and affectionately referred to as the Grande Dame of Maputo, the hotel evokes the grand past while combining everything expected from a five-star establishment today.
+Since 2002, AKFED has invested in a restoration programme, incorporating improvements, upgrades and enhancements, using the best local artisans and artisans in the restoration of the hotel, its guest rooms and conference facilities.

 Another IPS project is Moztex S.A, a textile garment factory producing t-shirts, polo shirts, shirts, trousers, etc. for the regional and global markets.
 Nearly 1,700 people have gone through the in-house training programmes since 2008.
 Today, today the Company employs over 500 employees, of which 90% are women.